baggage-bash-old/baggage/README.md

 The Baggage file
 ----------------

-All Baggage projects need a Baggage file the their root directory.
+All Baggage projects need a Baggage file in their root directory.
 This file contains metadata about the project and specifies libraries that it depends on.

 Here is an example file